7 Reasons Why You Should Consider Moving to Canada

 Low Crime Rates in Canadian Cities

 When I lived in downtown Toronto, I felt safe walking around at night and didn’t have any issues.
-While there have been occasional instances of shootings in the downtown area, they are relatively rare compared to other North American countries.
+While there have been occasional instances of shootings in the downtown area, they are relatively rare compared to some of the other American or Mexican cities.

 It’s worth noting that there is a significant homeless population in major Canadian cities like Toronto, Ottawa, and Vancouver.
 However, these individuals are generally harmless and it is very rare for someone to have serious issues with them.